IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

 ![XML-RPC brute force recovering admin's credentials](writeups/redpi/img/04-xmlrpc-bruteforce.png)

-An important detail: the `system.multicall` method is behind the real large-scale attacks against WordPress's `xmlrpc.php` — it can bundle hundreds of login attempts into a single HTTP request, bypassing per-request rate limiting and leaving one log line instead of a thousand.
+An important detail: the `system.multicall` method is behind the real large-scale attacks against WordPress's `xmlrpc.php`, it can bundle hundreds of login attempts into a single HTTP request, bypassing per-request rate limiting and leaving one log line instead of a thousand.
 My tool uses the simple one-attempt-per-request method, enough for a single account, but a real defense must account for multicall, since a WAF or fail2ban sees far fewer events than actual attempts.

 ## Access and foothold